SevenTV/chatterino7/README.md

-just a fork of features i like from other forks :)
+just a fork of features i like from other forks + my own features :)

 https://github.com/MrAuro/chatterino2